Zero Vulnerabilities Found

 It came with lots of sacrifices.
 For starters, I didn’t want to write my own Markdown parser, so I no longer write my blog posts in Markdown, but HTML instead.
 What my SSG does, is—among other things—converting HTML input to enriched HTML output.

 Neither did I want to write any minifiers, so there is no more HTML/CSS/JS minification, which sounds like a terrible idea throwback to the early web, and it is.
-But it has been the inspiration for this whole endeavour, as you can find by reading my editorial »View Source«.
+But it has been the inspiration for this whole endeavour, which I’ve covered in my editorial »View Source«.

 Sacrifices aside, my SSG can serve the files during development, and it has a build process.
 That build step is optional.
 While it does turn the content into a proper website, if some day everything goes wrong and node.js stops working, I could host the raw content instead.